colomafarre/colomafarre.github.io/_posts/2020-01-26-galileo-turns-2.md

 <a href="/img/galileo2/IMG_4781.JPG"> <img border="0" src= "/img/galileo2/IMG_4781.JPG" width="200"></a>

-And here is the video I like to make on their birthday, to sum up the last day of their life!
+And here is the video I like to make on their birthday, to sum up the year leading up to their birthday!
 Hope you like it!

+<iframe width="100%" height="315" src="https://www.youtube.com/embed/ZcLw_2geohs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>